 If she doesn’t cancel.

-I am also currently reading Amy’s new book, The Girl with the Lower Back Tattoo. (<– Amazon affiliate link.
-If you click here and purchase, I get a small commission with no cost to you!)
+I loved reading Amy’s new book, The Girl with the Lower Back Tattoo.

 If you like this post, please share.